My chief interests are in early modern literature, the concept of disenchantment, and the German tradition of philosophical aesthetics.

 The role of theological thought and religious practices in the earlier period has recently moved to a more central position in my work, as anticipated in my account of George Herbert's critical relation to ascetic tradition -- an essay that argues that theological commitments are inseparable from the verse's shaping by, and refusal of, emergent economistic thought (PhiN 65: www.phin.de).
 More generally, I see in debates around grace, for instance, or iconoclasm, important disenchanting moves, from the nuanced and critical to the delusional.

-My recently completed book, 'Any Shape but That': Macbeth, Disenchantment, and the Dead (2020) reads Macbeth in light of this Weberian theme, and deciphers, perhaps counter-intuitively, through the play's mortification of a murderous agency, a representation of an expanded reason, rather than a sceptical upending of knowing.
+I am completing a book titled Disenchantment, Killing, and the Macbeth Aesthetic which reads Macbeth in light of this Weberian theme, and deciphers, perhaps counter-intuitively, through the play's mortification of a murderous agency, a representation of an expanded reason, rather than a sceptical upending of knowing.
 The play pits expressions against intentions, contexts (affective, social) against legalism, living embodiment against evacuated data -- theatre against murder.
 It thus thematizes and resists the irruptive or antitheatrical authority of divine gratuity, which it associates with other abstractive and dominative processes.
 I elucidate this genealogical import with the help of Adorno's account of Enlightenment reason.

 My other publications include: William Empson: The Critical Achievement (1993) and Adorno and Literature (2006), volumes of which I was co-editor.
-A monograph, Paul de Man: Rhetoric, History, Aesthetics is forthcoming from Polity Press and another, Early Modern Disenchantments, is in preparation.
+A monograph, Paul de Man: Rhetoric, History, Aesthetics is forthcoming from Polity Press and another, tentatively called Early Modern Adorno, is in preparation.

 I would welcome students needing PhD supervision in any of the above or related topics.